-There is a continued risk given the current economic climate that clients could go out of business however, our management team monitors our business plans on a regular basis and takes appropriate mitigating action to risks posed.
+There is a continued risk given the current economic climate that clients could go out of business and that the market property transactions dry up completely meaning the Legal Indemnity account is decimated.
+However, our management team monitors our business plans on a regular basis and takes appropriate mitigating action to risks posed.
+Evidence in the past financial year have showed that the economy has found ways of continuing to trade through the challenges that have been faced so there has been little or no impact on the business following the first major lockdowns in the UK.